 Which they did.

-And now it is several days later and I think I might have made a mistake.
+I think I might have made a mistake.
 Yes, I validated her feelings and did not make too big of a public spectacle since it was not OUR pool, we didn't know the boys or the parents.
 Although, it certainly would not have been too hard for me to physically track down those boys and confront them about their use of racially offensive language.
 I suppose I could have even asked where their parent(s) was sitting and perhaps notified them.

 Here Is My Question To You